Expert Advice On Improving Your Home

 • An HVAC system that's over 15 years old

-Book an inspection if you notice any of these issues.
-A local technician can evaluate your system, identify problems, and figure out whether you need repairs or a new HVAC unit.
+Arrange an inspection if you notice any of these issues.
+A local technician can evaluate your system, detect problems, and decide whether you need repairs or a new HVAC unit.

 Cost of HVAC Installation and Maintenance in Manteca

-• Split or mini-split: If your home lacks the ductwork for central heating and cooling, you likely have a split or mini-split system instead.
-Split HVAC systems have internal units in each room to control temperature.
-These connect to an outdoor unit.
+• Split or mini-split: Homes without ductwork for central air often have split or mini-split HVAC systems.
+These systems consist of interior units in each room to regulate temperature.
+These indoor units connect to an outdoor unit.

 • Hybrid split: A hybrid split HVAC system works almost the same as a standard split system.
 It has the benefit of being able to utilize either electricity or gas for power.